robinboncoeur/Art/docs/writing/Writing.md

 "Yep."

-She looked at me then.
+She looked back at me.

 "How did that make you feel?"
 I continued gently.

 Her brow creased for a moment.

 "Actually, I didn't really feel anything.
 Nothing bad or good.
-Perhaps just— a little confused."
+Perhaps just a little confused."

 My mouth curved up.

-"At least you're not let letting confusion make decisions for you."
-Charlotte's smile was a bit wan as she finished her coffee.
-"Ready to do a bit of shopping?"
+"So, don't let confusion make decisions for you."

-She shrugged.

-"Sure, why not?"
+Charlotte's tentative smile seemed to ask for an explanation.
+I considered her for a moment.

+"You know what might help get rid of the confusion?"
+I asked brightly.

+"What's that?"

+"A little shopping!"

+Her smile missed a beat.

+There was a long silence.

+"Sure," she said finally.
+"Why not?"

 "That's my girl!"